 For this reason, you don’t want all of the certificates to automatically roll into the original maturity.
 The exception to this is the 60-month certificate – automatic rollover works perfectly in this case to support the ladder approach.

 While you can choose to have dividends paid to you or to compound them, many members find that getting the dividends paid to them monthly adds to their income stream.
 At Patriot, dividends can automatically be paid monthly by transfer from the certificate to another share account.

 This laddering technique allows you to not only lock in some higher rates associated with long-term share certificates, but the short-term certificates mean you are able to take advantage of the market, should rates rise.
 Additionally, since you don’t tie up all your money, you are never more than a year away from at least some of it, as in the case of an annually-maturing ladder.
-The early withdrawal penalty for all share certificates is 90 days’ dividends or the actual dividends earned, whichever is less.
+The early withdrawal penalty is based on the term of the share certificate.

 The minimum deposit to open a certificate is $1,000 at Patriot Federal Credit Union and the dividend rate is fixed during the term.
 Patriot also offers a Continuous Saver Certificate with a fixed dividend rate, but also offers members the ability to make deposits into the certificate.